JulianKimmig/agile_mcp/docs/API_REFERENCE.md

 ### Basic Workflow
 1. Set up project: `set_project` with project directory
-2. Create stories: `create_story` with title and description
+2. Create stories: `create_story` with name and description
 3. Create sprint: `create_sprint` with name and goal
 4. Add stories to sprint: `manage_sprint_stories` to add stories
 5. Start sprint: `update_sprint` to set status to "active"